Surendra Patwa

-Surendra Patwa (born January 19, 1964 in Nimach) is an Indian politician and member of the Bharatiya Janata Party.
+Surendra Patwa (born 19 January 1964) is an Indian politician and member of the Bharatiya Janata Party.
 He is a member of Madhya Pradesh Legislative Assembly from Bhojpur constituency in Raisen district since 2008.

 Political career

 Surendra Patwa is a former Minister of State with Independent Charges for Ministry of Culture and Tourism in Government of Madhya Pradesh.
 He is nephew of Sunder Lal Patwa, a former Chief Minister of Madhya Pradesh.